rsvim/rsvim.github.io/docs/manual/configuration/README.md

 ## Candidate Locations

-Rsvim tries to find its config home in following 3 locations in turn, it will pick up the first one that meets the requirements.
+Rsvim tries to find its config home in following 3 locations in turn, picks up the first one that meets the requirements.

 ### `$XDG_CONFIG_HOME/rsvim`